kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 The Linux kernel uses the effective user and group IDs (the ones the host) to check the file access permissions.
-Since with user namespaces IDs are mapped to a different value on the host, this could cause issues accessing volumes if the pod is run with a different mapping, i.e. the effective user and group IDs on the host change.
+Since with user namespaces IDs are mapped to a different value on the host, this causes issues accessing volumes if the pod is run with a different mapping, i.e. the effective user and group IDs on the host change.